vitorstabile/airflow-basics/README.md

 - **Task**: When you assign the PythonOperator to a DAG, it becomes a task, like process_data_task, and represents the specific step of running that Python function in the workflow.

 Scheduling and executing pipelines

+#### <a name="chapter1part6"></a>Chapter 1 - Part 6: The Different Architectures

+Airflow can run in both single-node and multi-node setups, with each setup having distinct architectural differences.
+Here's a breakdown of each architecture:

+**Single-Node Airflow Architecture**

+- In a single-node setup, all Airflow components (Webserver, Scheduler, Metadata Database, and Worker) run on a single machine.
+- This is typically used for small-scale deployments, testing, or development environments.
+- Core Components:
+  - Webserver:
+    - The web-based user interface (UI) where you can monitor DAGs, view logs, and manage tasks.
+    - In a single-node setup, it runs on the same machine as the other components.
+  - Scheduler:
+    - Responsible for scheduling DAG runs and ensuring tasks are executed based on their defined schedule intervals.
+    - In a single-node architecture, the scheduler runs on the same machine as the webserver and workers.
+  - Metadata Database:
+    - Stores metadata about DAGs, tasks, and their execution history.
+Airflow uses databases like MySQL or PostgreSQL.
+    - The metadata database is hosted locally on the same machine in this setup.
+  - Worker:
+    - Executes the actual tasks of the DAG.
+The tasks are processed in parallel using the machine's available resources.
+    - In a single-node setup, there is only one worker, which runs on the same machine as all other components.

+- Positve:
+  - Simpler to manage: All components are on one machine, making it easier to deploy, set up, and troubleshoot.
+  - Good for development: Perfect for development or small-scale workflows, where scaling or distributed execution isn’t required.
+- Limitations:
+  - Limited scalability: A single machine can only handle so many tasks simultaneously due to hardware constraints.
+  - Single point of failure: If the machine goes down, all Airflow services stop.

+**Multi-Node Airflow Architecture**

+- In a multi-node setup, Airflow components are distributed across different machines.
+This allows Airflow to handle larger workloads by running multiple workers across multiple machines.
+- This is typically used in production environments where high availability, fault tolerance, and scalability are critical.
+- Core Components:
+  - Webserver (Single Instance):
+    - The user interface remains centralized and usually runs on a dedicated machine, allowing users to monitor workflows.
+    - The Webserver is stateless, so it can run independently without being involved in task execution.
+  - Scheduler (Single Instance or Highly Available Mode):
+    - The Scheduler is responsible for queuing tasks.
+In a multi-node setup, it runs separately from workers.
+    - In larger setups, you might also set up a highly available mode with multiple schedulers running in active/passive mode to prevent any single point of failure.
+  - Metadata Database (Single Instance):
+    - The centralized database that tracks the state of the tasks and DAGs.
+    - This is usually hosted on a dedicated machine and can be scaled separately using database replication techniques.
+  - Worker (Multiple Instances):
+    - Workers are distributed across different machines (nodes), allowing them to execute tasks in parallel, thereby increasing the processing capacity.
+    - Workers pull tasks from the task queue and execute them.
+This multi-node worker setup allows you to scale the number of workers based on the workload.
+    - You can use distributed systems like Celery or Kubernetes to manage these workers.
+  - Message Broker (e.g., RabbitMQ, Redis):
+    - In a multi-node setup, tasks are queued in a message broker (like RabbitMQ or Redis) to distribute the load among the workers.
+    - The message broker ensures communication between the Scheduler and the distributed Workers.

+- Positive:
+  - Scalability: You can add more worker nodes to handle an increasing workload without overwhelming a single machine.
+  - Fault Tolerance: If one worker node fails, other worker nodes can continue processing tasks, increasing system reliability.
+  - Performance: By distributing tasks across multiple machines, you can process workflows faster, improving throughput.
+- Limitations:
+  - Complexity: Multi-node setups require more configuration and maintenance.
+Setting up and monitoring multiple nodes and components adds overhead.
+  - Resource Intensive: You’ll need to allocate more resources (multiple machines or cloud instances) to manage the infrastructure.

+  **Use Case Scenarios**

+- Single-node: Suitable for small development environments where workflows and tasks are minimal and don't require much scalability.
+- Multi-node: Ideal for production environments with large-scale data pipelines, high availability needs, and distributed task execution requirements.

+#### <a name="chapter1part7"></a>Chapter 1 - Part 7: Reasons not to choose Airflow

+- Handling streaming pipelines, as Airflow is primarily designed to run recurring or batch-oriented tasks, rather than streaming workloads.
+- Implementing highly dynamic pipelines, in which tasks are added/removed between every pipeline run.
+Although Airflow can implement this kind of dynamic behavior, the web interface will only show tasks that are still defined in the most recent version of the DAG.
+As such, Airflow favors pipelines that do not change in structure every time they run.

 ## <a name="chapter1"></a>Chapter 2: Development Environment